-Reducing your risk of food poisoning is easy with free, downloadable tips sheets and resources.
-Download, print and share through social media.
+Reducing your risk of food poisoning is easy with free tip sheets and resources to download, print and share.

 Do you know how to use a food thermometer?
 Ensure meat, poultry and egg dishes are thoroughly cooked with our food thermometer guide.

 Safe Grilling Guide: This quick reference helps you keep track of proper internal temperatures for all of your favorite meat dishes.